 - Community Bots is founded by Jack Cooley and Ana Agón

-- Establish relationship with New York Lawyers for the Public Interest
+- Established relationship with New York Lawyers for the Public Interest

-- Established fiscal sponsorship with East River CREW, Inc.
+- Created fiscal sponsorship with East River CREW, Inc.

-- Pilot program at the Good Shepherd School, NYC
+- Piloted in-person program at the Good Shepherd School, NYC

 - Program at TYWLS of Queens

-- Program at MIR School for Girls, Dominican Republic
+- Completed in-person program at MIR School for Girls, Dominican Republic

-- Program in La Línea de la Concepción, Spain
+- Completed in-person program in La Línea de la Concepción, Spain

-- The joint Escuala Carlos A. Bravo and NicaPhoto program in Nicaragua
+- Completed joint in-person program at Escuela Carlos A. Bravo and Nicaphoto, Nicaragua

-- Launch of Community Bots STEM-Robotics Center at NicaPhoto with first cohort of 4th and 5th grade girls
+- Launched STEM-robotics Center at NicaPhoto, Nicaragua, with initial cohort of 4th and 5th-grade girls

-- Advanced Program at MIR School for Girls, Dominican Republic
+- Completed advanced in-person program at MIR School for Girls, Dominican Republic

 Provide training and equipment in STEM-robotics for young women and their teachers in underserved communities around the world, together with academic and social-emotional support, so that aspiring engineers can pursue higher education and a STEM career.